BuvinJT/distbuilder/docs/LowLevel.md

 **distResources**: An (optional) list of external
     resources to bundle into the distribution package containing the binary.
-You may use a simple list of strings containing simply file/directory
+You may use a simple list of strings containing file/directory
-    names/paths relative to the original project
-    directory.
+    names or paths *relative* to the build script directory.
 Else, you may provide a list of two element tuples, with a specific source and destination.
 The source may be a relative or absolute path from another location on your file system.
 The destination maybe whatever name/path
     you want specified relative to the package being created.
-Note that when using a **relative** source **outside** of the build directory, you MUST specify the corresponding the destination explicitly if you wish for that to be **nested**, rather than placed on the package root.
+Note that the default destination path is the root directory of the package, using the same file name.
+To package a resource within a sub directory, or with an alternate name, you must *either* explictly provide
+    a full (relative) destination path *or* **use the "shortcut value" `True` to indicate both the source and destination are relative and exactly the same**.

 **distDirs**: An (optional) list of directories to
     create within the package.
 Note distResources